-Due to the high uncertainty, management's current best estimate is to only take into account the outcomes of the three above interim provisions, which also align with the latest (interim) verdict of October 2023.
+Due to the high uncertainty, management's current best estimate is to only take into account the outcomes of the above mentioned, which also align with the latest agreement of March 2024.

-The combined negative project result including the negative results and provisions formed for the vibration issue and the neutral effect foreseen from the GAPIII Committee cumulatively lead to a negative project result of €194.1 million per year-end 2021.
+The combined negative project result including the negative results and provisions formed for the vibration issue and the neutral effect from the GAPIII Committee cumulatively lead to a negative project result of €194.1 million per year-end 2022.
 The procedure has not yet led to a final conclusion on additional remuneration.
 Consequently, no reliable estimate of further compensation can be made and thus no compensation on top of the final (interim) verdict for these events is accounted for, whereas management expects (partial) recovery of such amounts.
-As the case is with a committee of experts, different outcomes are possible which may significantly impact our results from 2022 onwards.
+As the case is with a committee of experts, different outcomes are possible which may significantly impact our results from 2023 onwards.